-Sean Spicer inks book deal about ‘mainstream media’
+Sean Spicer inks book deal to write about ‘mainstream media’

 NEW YORK — Sean Spicer, the former White House press secretary, has a book deal.
-But don’t expect him to criticize his former boss, President Donald Trump.
+But don’t expect him to criticize his former boss, President Trump.
 Spicer’s target will be some of the media outlets he once sparred with.

 Regnery Publishing, a leading conservative press, announced Tuesday that Spicer’s book will come out next summer.
 Its working title is “The Briefing.”